saltstack/salt/doc/topics/releases/fluorine.rst

-automatically establish BGP sessions, e.g., given just a specific AS number, the rest of the data (i.e., IP addresses, locations where the remote network is available, etc.) is retrieved from PeeringDB, and the session configuration is automated with minimum to no effort (typing the IP addresses manually can be both tedious and error prone)
+automatically establish BGP sessions, e.g., given just a specific AS number, the rest of the data (i.e., IP addresses, locations where the remote network is available, etc.) is retrieved from PeeringDB, and the session configuration is automated with minimal to no effort (typing the IP addresses manually can be both tedious and error prone).

 New Docker Proxy Minion
 =======================